 Middle School Summer Maker Academy Faculty

-Engineering is my passion.
-I am very hands-on oriented and strive to continually learn new concepts and skills.
-Sharing that knowledge and skills with others is very rewarding and gives me a great sense of accomplishment.
-For as long as I can remember I have always been interested in and intrigued by how things work, why things work, how things are designed, and how things are ultimately made.
-From go karts and mini-bikes to tractors and radio control cars/planes, building custom cars, boats, and various construction projects, engineering and re-engineering fascinates me.
+Engineering is David's passion.
+He is very hands-on oriented and strives to continually learn new concepts and skills.
+Sharing that knowledge and skills with others is very rewarding and gives David a great sense of accomplishment.
+For as long as he can remember he has always been interested in and intrigued by how things work, why things work, how things are designed, and how things are ultimately made.
+From go karts and minibikes to tractors and radio control cars/planes, building custom cars, boats, and various construction projects, engineering and re-engineering fascinates him.
 How was this made?
 How does it work?
 Can I improve it to work better?
 What else can I make?
-I am an engineer twenty-four hours a day, seven days a week, 365 days a year.
+David is an engineer twenty-four hours a day, seven days a week, 365 days a year.

 Kevin Park has a distinguished career as a leader in business and technology.
 He is currently a faculty member at New York Institute of Technology (2007) and NYU (2013), and a co-founder/director of UX design at ObjectivEye—a startup that provides a deep understanding and customized UX/UI design and analysis to the AR/VR industry.